-Effective management of quality systems is a three-tiered process involving processes, procedures and people who are responsible to implement these.
-Implementing, managing and regularly reviewing quality systems allows organisations to be more efficient in managing staff time, providing current up-to-date service delivery to clients and maintaining legislative requirements.
+Effective management of quality systems is a three-tiered process involving processes, procedures and the people who are responsible for implementation.
+Implementing, managing and regularly reviewing quality systems allows organisations to be more efficient in managing staff time, providing quality service delivery to clients and maintaining legislative requirements.

 Implementing these systems impacts every aspect of organisational performance from board and management processes through to client access, satisfaction and outcomes.
 Outcomes of an effective and reviewed system can include: